aurelia/aurelia.github.io-old/docs/api/pal/index.md

   * `element: Node` - The element whose next sibling is being located.

-* `querySelector(selectors: K): ` - Performs a query selector on the document and returns first matched element, depth first.
+* `querySelector(selectors: string): Element` - Performs a query selector on the document and returns first matched element, depth first.
-  * `selectors: K` - No description available.
+  * `selectors: string` - No description available.

-* `querySelectorAll(selectors: K): NodeListOf` - Performs a query selector on the document and returns all located matches.
+* `querySelectorAll(selectors: string): NodeList` - Performs a query selector on the document and returns all located matches.
-  * `selectors: K` - No description available.
+  * `selectors: string` - No description available.

 * `removeEventListener(eventName: string, callback: EventListenerOrEventListenerObject, capture: boolean): void` - Remove an event listener from the document.
   * `eventName: string` - A string representing the event type to listen for.
-  * `callback: EventListenerOrEventListenerObject` - The function to remove from the event.
+  * `callback: EventListenerOrEventListenerObject` - The function or listener object to remove from the event.
   * `capture: boolean` - Specifies whether the listener to be removed was registered as a capturing listener or not.